MunifTanjim/nui.nvim/README.md

 **enter**

-If `enter` is `true`, the window is entered immediately after mount.
+If `enter` is `true`, the popup is entered immediately after mount.

 **highlight**

-Set highlight groups for the window.
+Set highlight groups for the popup.
 For example: `Normal:Normal`.

 For more information, check `:help winhighlight`